You are at the top of the page

 The Tower was home to a collection of 'wild beasts' for over 600 years

-The First Zoo in London
+The first zoo in London

 From the 1200s to 1835, the Tower of London housed a collection of exotic wild animals, never before seen in London, including lions and a polar bear given as gifts to kings and queens.
 This collection is known as a menagerie.